Complete Maja Rosit Hike Guide, Valbona (Albania’s Prettiest Hike)

 The Maja Rosit trail passes through a few guest houses early on, then starts to quickly gain elevation.
 The elevation gain is fairly steep and continues steady up until the pass – there are no “breaks.”
 You’ll be very exposed to the elements on the Maja Rosit hike, so proper sun protection is a must.

-There are no water sources along the Maja Rosit hike, so I recommend carrying minimum 2L – I hiked in July and ran out of water at the pass which is why I couldn’t continue on to the summit.
+There are no water sources along the Maja Rosit hike, so I recommend carrying minimum 3L in a pack like this.
+I hiked in July and ran out of water at the pass which is why I couldn’t continue on to the summit.

 Currently (as of summer 2023) the Maja Rosit hike sees very low traffic – I only saw two other people the entire day I hiked.
 I imagine this hike will become much more popular as time progresses.

-There are markers along the trail, but they are fairly confusing so I recommend Alltrails+ which allows you to download offline maps.
+There are markers along the Maja Rosit trail, however they’re fairly confusing so I recommend using Alltrails+ which allows you to download offline maps.
 Cell phone service can be spotty up here, so having the ability to download the trail map is super helpful.

-At the pass, the Maja Rosit trail crosses the border into Montenegro’s Prokletije National Park where you’ll find epic mountain views and vibrant wildflowers if you visit in July.
+At the pass, the Maja Rosit trail crosses the border into Montenegro’s Prokletije National Park where you’ll find epic mountain views and vibrant wildflowers if you hike in July.

 What to Expect Along the Maja Rosit Hike